A photo of the dark side of the moon from the Artemis II mission. Source: NASA

 Luke argues that we must find a great power race to unite us.
 A great power race, he asserts, must:

 I agree wholeheartedly with Mr. Eure.
 But I would argue there is only one worthy super-project.
+It should be a project more ambitious than any other, a project unmatched in its grandeur, and a project which appeals to our deepest human desire to explore.
+It needs to be so large and all-encompassing as to mobilize an entire population.
 We must go to Mars.

 In particular, existential risks to humans also pose a major risk to earth's biodiversity.
 A nuclear war or a meteor collision could completely wipe out our biodiversity.
 If we could find a way to one day make Mars habitable for us Earthlings, we would be able to ensure life continues, even in the event of a catastrophe.
 Imagine a solar system or even a galaxy, teeming with beetles, deer, dogs, magnolias, and mushrooms!

 Long term survival of life generally should be our highest priority.
-Extension, preservation, and improvement of specific lives is secondary to the continued existence of life generally.
+Extension, preservation, and improvement of specific lives are secondary to the continued existence of life generally.

 One argument against Mars is that there are easier ways to achieve the preservation of life in the event of a catastrophe.
 One could imagine building enormous bunkers of some kind here on Earth.
 I would argue that those are not sufficiently protected from catastrophe on Earth.
-If things go belly-up on the surface, the first thing the survivors do is going to be raiding the bunkers.
-And in the case of a super-virus, Murphy's law would suggest it would only be a matter of time before the virus also ends up in the bunker.
+If things go belly-up on the surface, the first thing survivors would do is raid the bunkers.
+And in the case of a super-virus, it would only be a matter of time before the virus also ends up in the bunker.
 The threat to the auxiliary-life-community is significantly lower with a Mars colony than with a bunker.

 You might argue life redundancy is too big of a problem, and that we would be better served by addressing a problem closer to home.